 This is NOT a book for anyone who needs their main characters to only have sex with each other!
 Boots is a mess, reeling from the sudden loss of Ryan, completely unprepared to feel such heartbreak, but also freaked out by the idea of putting his life on hold for five years.
 Some of his resulting messy choices lead to complications, some of them lead to solutions.
 There’s a tangled web of love and attraction between Boots, Ryan, Clem, and Boots’s ex and teammate Piper, and part of Boots’s journey to the island is also his journey figuring out how to untangle that web – which is a lot harder to do when most of the people involved are keeping secrets.

 Do we get an HFN/HEA for Boots?
 Yes.
 Do we also get a dramatic pirate attack and an open-water rescue?
 Yes!
-Do we get a gorgeous secondary love story about a ship captain and an MMA fighter?
+Do we get a sweet secondary love story about a hot ship captain?
 Yes!